Oatmeal cookies - simple oatmeal cookies recipe made with healthy ingredients.

 - ¼ cup coconut oil

-- 2 tbsp water or any type of milk (I used water)
+- 2 tablespoon water or any type of milk (I used water)

 Instructions

-- Preheat the oven at 180 degrees C.
+- Preheat the oven to 180 degrees C for 20 minutes.

-- Take a mixing bowl and add whole wheat flour to the seive.
+- Take a mixing bowl and add whole wheat flour to the sifter.

 - To this add baking powder as well.

-- Sift the flour and add the salt to this.
-Mix everything well.
+- Sift the flour and add the salt to this flour mixture.
+Again mix everything well to incorporate the salt.

-- To this flour mixture, add rolled oats.
+- To this sifted flour mixture, now add rolled oats.

 - I have added raw cacao nibs instead of chocolate chips.
 You can use chocolate chips as well.

-- Now add chopped pistachios or any nuts.
+- Add chopped pistachios or any nuts.
 You can add raisins as well.

-- Take a mixing bowl and add coconut sugar to it.
+- Keep this flour mixture aside and take a mixing bowl.
+Add coconut sugar to it.

-- To the bowl, add oil, almond butter and water.
+- Now to the bowl, add oil, almond butter, and water.

 - Mix everything very well for a couple of minutes so that sugar is dissolved completely.